deepnirmal/deepnirmal.github.io/docs/index.md

 Hi !
 This is Deep Nirmal, currently working as a Senior Software Engineer @ [Swiggy](https://www.swiggy.com/).
 India's biggest hyperlocal startup which is Unicorn as well.

 I like building systems which are robust, easy to maintain, scales based on the need.
-Apart from software development, I do have keep interest in space exploration and physics.
+Apart from software development, I do have keen interest in space exploration and physics.

 ## Experiences

 ### Swiggy
 Role: Software Engineer III
-- Teams : Driver life-cycle management,Fleet Planning, Driver-Payouts
+- Teams : Driver life-cycle management, Fleet Planning, Driver-Payouts
-- Worked on multiple scalable distributed microservices in Golang+DynamoDB+Kafka scaling upto 60k throughput QPM
+- Worked on multiple scalable distributed microservices in Golang + DynamoDB + Kafka scaling upto 60k throughput QPM

 ### Nestaway Technologies Pvt.
 Ltd